 Picnic Tables: yes with pergola

-Sports Fields: softball and soccer
+Sports Fields: softball as well as soccer

-Walking Trails: yes, pea gravel and cement
+Walking Trails: yes, pea gravel and also cement

 Tot Play Structure: no